 Teaser from Chapter 1

-Rationality told me we should have talked this through before doubt ever arose, but Aiden had found Tymony and I was hesitant to bring it up.
+Rationality told me Aiden and I should have talked this through before doubt ever arose, but he had found Tymony and I was hesitant to bring it up.
 I didn’t want him to think me ungrateful.
 I hadn’t forgotten he’d searched it out and found it for me—the grandest gesture ever.
 Conversely, I’m just as sure he would have chosen to stay in the aftermath of the Progeny Project if he had had it his way (if he were alone).
 There wasn’t an ounce of country-bumpkin in him.
 He looked as misplaced here as I’m sure he felt.
-He’d sacrificed his happiness for mine.
+Yet, he had sacrificed his happiness for mine.

 Snippet from Chapter 2